dnlbowers/battleships/README.md

 1. Executing all of the above in a way that successfully replicates the original board game of battleships.

 ## ***Game Flow Chart:***
-To understand the steps required in order to program the game, I created the below flowchart using[lucid charts](https://www.lucidchart.com/).
+To understand the steps required in order to program the game, I created the below flowchart using [lucid charts](https://www.lucidchart.com/).

 ![Game Logic Flowchart](docs/flowcharts/flowchart.jpeg)